-For instant validation, error messages are the best way to alert users that they have made a mistake while filling out a form.
-Applying only error-specific styles does not convey enough information about what the user should do to provide valid data.
-Error messages should specify exactly why the user input is not accepted and should be shown one field at a time.
+For instant validation, error messages are the best way to alert users that they made a mistake while filling out a form.
+Applying only error-specific styles does not convey enough information about what the user has to do to provide valid data.
+Error messages need to specify exactly why the user input is not accepted and have to be displayed in one field at a time.

 Form-level validation is the process of validating all fields in a form at once.
 It is usually called when the user is ready to proceed to another step or clicks the Submit button.

 When it comes to filling out a form, users want to move through it as quickly as possible without having to overthink anything.
 A great form layout leads to seamless completion and improves the speed of the submission process.
-Using a single-column layout has been shown to result in significantly better user understanding, fewer errors and higher overall rates of conversion.
+Using a single-column layout results in significantly better user understanding, fewer errors, and higher overall rates of conversion.

 100% wide when placed inside a

-To make a horizontal form layout and position form controls along with their labels on the same row, assign the
+To make a horizontal form layout and position form controls along with their labels on the same row:

-Grouping form controls in a meaningful way makes for a cleaner and more concise form content.
-The
+Grouping form controls in a meaningful way creates a cleaner and more concise form content.
+Use the

-fieldset elements can be used to show a relation between form controls, which is especially useful when it comes to large and complex forms.
+fieldset elements to show a relation between form controls, which is especially useful when it comes to large and complex forms.